Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

     }
 ```

+So lets take a look step by step what the above script created.

+-

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-Upload-File-PoSH-Function-App/code) page. :heart:

 ### _Author_